olatundey/BillsReminderWebAPI/README.md

 # BillsReminderWebAPI
-Web API pet work, can be freely consumed.
+Web API pet work with Dapper, can be freely consumed.